sharmainec/tp/docs/DeveloperGuide.md

 The filter feature also relies on a nested `FilterBuilder` class within `FilterCommand`.
-Multiple filters can be given by the user in one command, however only one predicate (filter) can be accepted by `Model::updateFilteredFlashcList` to produce the filtered flashcards. `FilterBuilder` helps by generating multiple predicates from the user input, and then combining them into a single predicate.
+Multiple filters can be given by the user in one command, however only one predicate (filter) can be accepted by `Model::updateFilteredFlashList` to produce the filtered flashcards. `FilterBuilder` helps by combining multiple predicates into a single predicate.

 `FilterBuilder` is also a mutable class which allows processed user inputs to be directly set as variables within a `FilterBuilder` instance.
-A mutable design is acceptable for `FilterBuilder` since it acts as a throwaway variable, with only a one-time usage within `FilterCommand`.
-Furthermore, setVariable methods in `FilterBuilder` reduces the need for creating unnecessarily complex constructors or factory methods when more types of filters are added.
+A mutable design is acceptable for `FilterBuilder` since it only has a one-time usage within `FilterCommand`.
+Furthermore, set-variable methods in `FilterBuilder` reduces the need to add unnecessarily complex constructors or factory methods when more types of filters are added.

 The following sequence diagrams shows how the filter operation works: